Euphorbia hirta

 Tea / infusion

-Let steep for 5–8 minutes
+Let steep for 7–9 minutes

 Use

-Maximum 1 cup per day
+Maximum of 1 cup per day

-Do not use for longer than 5–7 consecutive days
+Not to be used longer than 5–7 consecutive days

-Take a break afterwards
+Afterwards, take a break

-Use in moderation and listen to your body.
+Use in moderation and listen to your body

 Product information